nasa/georef/README.rst

 We develop using a VagrantBox VM running a Ubuntu Linux inside a Mac OS X host machine.
 Vagrant VM is strictly optional and only necessary if you are not running directly from a Ubuntu Linux Machine.

+Our image view is rendered using the OpenSeadragon open source image viewer. (openseadragon.github.io/)

 (Optional) Set up a Vagrant VM
 ~~~~~~~~~~~~~~~~~~~~